 - Don’t disturb them when they are laying eggs as this stresses them out and can reduce the amount of eggs they lay

 - You can and should ferment their food (making it more nutrient dense, probiotic and reducing your food bill).
-I do a 3 day ferment on all there seed and grain and they also eat left over sauerkraut, kombucha scobies and kefir grains
+I do a 3 day ferment on all there seed and grain and they also eat left over sauerkraut, kombucha scobies and kefir grains.
+There is a blog on my website more about how to do this, here

 - Chicken manure is amazing for your onions (and the whole onion family)

-- You don’t need to buy straw, just put grass clippings, ferns or weeds (green or dry) into the coop as bedding instead (they’ll love looking for bugs in these too)
+- You don’t need to buy straw for bedding, just put grass clippings, ferns or weeds (green or dry) into the coop as bedding instead (they’ll love looking for bugs in these too)

 - If you are unsure if your eggs are fresh or not you can put them in water and if they float they are not